-Community Development Districts (CDD), are “units of special -purpose local government” established by Chapter 190 of the Florida Statutes.
+Community Development Districts (CDD), are “units of special -purpose local government” established by Chapter 190 of the Florida Statutes (Establishing Rule & Legal Description).
 CDD’s provide a mechanism for the financing and management of new communities, consistent with local government’s development procedures, regulations and environmental standards.

 The Dunes Community Development District (District) was formed in 1985 by ITT Corporation (ITT) to finance and manage major infrastructure facilities and services associated with the development in the District service area.
 At present, the District is responsible for potable water and wastewater utilities, distribution of reclaimed water for irrigation, storm water management for the community, operations financing and maintenance of the Hammock Dunes Toll Bridge.